bilalshareef/building-rest-api-using-php/README.md

 https://www.addedbytes.com/articles/for-beginners/url-rewriting-for-beginners/

-Let’s start by putting the following code to identify the HTTP request method.
+Let's start by putting the following code to identify the HTTP request method.

 ```php
 // Connect to database